First some specifications;

 There are some mighty gimmicky ("three sparks per ignition event") alternatives out there.
 They are pretty tidy,

 but to buy everything needed for full tunability could easily run you a thousand - three times as much as the Ignitech.

 Also, keep in mind that the cams have very little "flywheel" effect - they tend to move in-and-out and they self-retard under load - but not on a dyno!

 Check out this page

-There is some disagreement on how much lift the guides will allow without being modified (shortened).
+There is some disagreement on how much lift the guides will allow without being modified (shortened) of necessity.
 The spring manufacturer used to sell the same

 kits listed below as good to .600" valve lift.
 Now in the instructions it says good to .450" valve lift.
 They had reports that the retainers were